thanmayee07/MediatorDesignPatternDemo/README.md

 3. Centralized Control
 4. Enhances Maintainability

 The Mediator design pattern finds practical applications in solving real-world problems, one of which is the Order Processing system.
-The aim is to build a basic order processing system where customers can place orders, and order processors communicate through a central mediator to fulfil these orders.
+This is a simple project and it aims to build a basic order processing system where customers can place orders, and order processors communicate through a central mediator to fulfil these orders.

 # Overview and Approach
 This project demonstrates the Mediator design pattern to manage customer orders and order processors efficiently.
 It streamlines order placement and centralizes communication.